Wintermute0110/retroarch-install/README.md

 ### Does Retroarch 1.7.7 works on Debian using RGUI and no xorg.conf?

-Interesting: in Debian, if file `xorg.conf` does not exist then Xorg uses the `modesetting` driver.
+Interesting: in Debian, if file `/etc/X11/xorg.conf` does not exist then Xorg uses the `modesetting` driver by default for an integrated `intel` videocard.
 The list of drivers installed in the system is in the directory `/usr/lib/xorg/modules/drivers/`.
 ```
 user $ cat /var/log/Xorg.0.log | grep modeset
 [  3222.762] (==) Matched modesetting as autoconfigured driver 0